 Today’s curriculum is overwhelming.
-It is jam-packed with topics and often we are “covering” them rather than diving deep simply because of a lack of time.
-We need to ensure that even when our math classes are focused on completely unrelated topics such as geometry or fractions, we are still practicing basic facts on a daily basis.
+It is jam-packed with topics and often we are “covering” them rather than diving deep, simply because of a lack of time.
+We need to ensure that even when our math classes are focused on other topics such as geometry or fractions, we are still practicing basic facts on a daily basis.

 Basic facts can easily be integrated into your daily routine.
 Here are a few ideas for how you can implement this:

 - Make your daily morning work math fact-based.
 Have students solve a few equations in the morning rather than always relying on a morning message or other ELA-related task.

 - Integrate basic facts into your Math Warm-Up.
 A couple of problem-solving or other fact-based tasks can be incorporated into the start of each math class.
 This does not have to take any more than 3 or 4 minutes so that you still have plenty of time to focus on the other topics you are teaching that day.
 This Multiplication Equation of the Day booklet is a great way to incorporate math fact practice!